Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems: Introduction

 The rest of this article is organized as follows.
-Section \ref{sec:review} provides a brief overview of PDE systems and mesh-based simulations.
-The proposed model is introduced in Section \ref{secMethod}, and its error analysis is developed in Section \ref{secError}.
+Section \ref{sec:review} provides a brief overview of PDE boundary value problems and mesh-based numerical methods.
+The proposed model is introduced in Section \ref{secMethod}, and its error analysis is derived in Section \ref{secError}.
 Real examples are demonstrated in Section \ref{secnum}.
 Section \ref{secconclu} concludes with directions for future work.
 Theoretical proofs, and the \textsf{R} \citep{R2018} code for reproducing the numerical results, are provided in Supplementary Materials.